Inspiration: Terry McMillan

 Though I have never been there personally, I knew of some of the residents who lived there, including a certain reclusive hero who no longer showed his face in Castle Town.
 It was primarily a farming community, but the little village was making strides in their areas of commerce and trade.
 The pumpkin goods sold from there are now essential staples in many of the shops in Castle Town.
 I never realized there were so many ways to fix a pumpkin.
-Anyway, again I needed to redirect myself.
-Pumpkin recipes weren't the order of business right now.
+Anyway, pumpkin recipes weren't the order of business of the day.
 What was the order was knowing who was going to walk through that door.
 Was it going to be one of the usual suspects?
 Or was someone new going to be the representative this year?
 I was hoping the latter, but there was only one way to know for sure.

 The merger was vehemently protested by the citizens of Ordon, with many of them stating that their ways of life would have been greatly effected if such measures were to have taken place.
 Being queen, I could have overruled the matter and thought nothing of it.
 However, given that the people had a right to protest, the Ordonians had legitimate concerns, and there were already mounting tensions in my kingdom, I let the matter go.
 It wasn't worth it in the end.
 If I had forced my hand to disrupt their way of life, I never would have heard the end of it in court.
 I would rather have a land of peaceful people, than a land of educated, disgruntled cynics.
 My statement may have been harsh, but there was some legitimacy to them.
 Even still, with the representative showing up like this, I couldn't help but feel a little guarded regarding the reason for the visit.
 Was he here to promote peaceful relations with Ordon or diminish them?
 I would have to just wait and see.